Murad-9/AWS_Learning/VPC & Networking Project/README.md

 # What I Learned

 Through this project, I gained hands-on experience with designing and building a secure cloud network using AWS VPC.
-I learned how different networking components work together to creat isolated and scalable cloud architectures.
+I learned how different networking components work together to create isolated and scalable cloud architectures.

 - How to design and configure a custom VPC
 - The role of public & private subnets in network segmentation